Links

 http://www.bergstrombooks.elknet.pl/bc-rs/

-This site has a number of excerpts from Christer and Andrey's first and second volumes of Blackcross-Redstar: Air War over the Eastern Front.
+This site has a number of excerpts from Christer and Andrey's first and second volumes of Black Cross - Red Star: Air War Over the Eastern Front.
 There is also a sample chapter, and some reviews of books from the series.
-It is a good site, and you can see some more excerpts from the book on my site.
+You can see some more excerpts from the book on my site.

 Cravant, L' Usine Souterraine: Focke Wulf 190 et NC 900